piotrszymaniec/Looty-ref/README.md

  #### Code:
  - [ ] resolve Throtteling errors, using limit headers values
  - [ ] add chaos equivalent price to your owned currency with [poe.ninja data](https://poe.ninja/api/Data/GetCurrencyOverview?league=Blight)
- - [ ] add jewel types for search/filter like:
+ - [ ] add jewel types for search/filter like: hmm *looty does show this info*, **but** if we choose column tpeln, id say its very ambigous...
+Solution? when user choose column type than propose tpeln , or add it to default view
   ```
   {
     "jewelTypes":[